joecausos/SQL-Projects/Service_Data_Analysis/README.md

 ### Why Not Minitab for Data Analysis?

-Minitab isa a valuable statistical tool, but it has limitations compared to SQL for operational data analysis:
+Minitab is a valuable statistical tool, but it has limitations compared to SQL for operational data analysis:
 - Data Size: Minitab is not optimized for large-scale datasets, whereas SQL excels at largedata volumes.
 - Real-Time Analysis: SQL allows live data querying,while Minitab typicall requires pre-exported datasets.
 - Automation and Integration:  SQL queries can be automated and integrated into workflows and dashboards.
 Minitab is primarily suited for ad-hoc analysis.
 - Cost: SQL is often free or included in existing database system, whereas Minitab requires licensing.

-However, Minitab remains usefil for tasks like hypothesis testingm ANOBA, and control charting, complementing SQL for specific statistical needs.
+However, Minitab remains useful for tasks like hypothesis testingm ANOVA, and control charting, complementing SQL for specific statistical needs.

 ---

 ## Six Sigma Framework

-THis project is structured around Six Sigma;s DMAIC methodology:
+This project is structured around Six Sigma's DMAIC methodology:

 1. Define: Establish objectives and identify critical metrics for quality improvement.
 2. Measure: Collect relevant data and compute key performance indicators (KPIs).